 Puppet agent is the application that manages configurations on your nodes.
-It requires a Puppet master server to fetch configuration catalogs from.
+It requires a Puppet master server to fetch configuration catalogs.

 For more information about invoking the Puppet agent command, see the puppet agent man page.